mvolkmann/blog/src/meteor.md

 1. Create the app starting point by entering `meteor create todos`.

+   We are using the default app template here.
    To use a non-default app template, add one of the following options after `create`:
    `--bare`, `--minimal`, `--full`, `--react`, or `--typescript`.
    Interestingly none of these options corresponds to the default.
    The default option produces applications that are insecure and are therefore only for prototyping.
-   They allow all MongoDB updates to be initiated from clients.
+   Such applications allow all MongoDB updates to be initiated from clients.
    For details on the Meteor packages included by default and with each option see
    {% aTargetBlank 'https://docs.meteor.com/commandline.html#meteorcreate', 'here' %}.

-1. Enter `cd todos`, start the server by entering `meteor`.
+1. Start the server by entering `cd todos` and `meteor`.

-1. Browse localhost:3000.
+1. Browse localhost:3000 to see the following page:

-   The following page will be rendered:

    ![default Meteor app](/blog/assets/meteor-default-page.png)

-1. `Press the "Click Me" button multiple times.
+1. Press the "Click Me" button multiple times.

    The text "You've pressed the button n times." will update to display the number of times it was clicked.

+1. Exercise "hot code push".

    The UI is defined by the following files in the `client` directory:
    `main.html`, `main.css`, and `main.js`.

-1. Try editing the file `client/main.html`.
+   Try editing the file `client/main.html`.
    The browser will updated automatically when the changes are saved.
-   Meteor refers to this as "hot code push".

-1. Configure the app to use Svelte as its web framework, instead of the default Blaze framework.
+1. Configure the app to use the Svelte web framework, instead of the default Blaze framework.

    Svelte is a good choice due to its use of reactive statements.
    For more information about Svelte, see
    {% aTargetBlank 'https://objectcomputing.com/resources/publications/sett/july-2019-web-dev-simplified-with-svelte', 'my article' %}.

-1. Enter `meteor npm install svelte`
+1. Install Svelte by entering `meteor npm install svelte`

    It is recommended to use the command `meteor npm` instead of `npm` when installing npm packages in a Meteor app.